org-quicko/qpon/README.md

   }'
 ```

-> Replace `localhost:3000` with your server's address if running in production or on a different host.
-The `external_id` field is optional.
+Replace `localhost:3000` with your server's address if running in production or on a different host.

 ## Project Structure